AqueductHub/aqueductcore/README.md

 Intuitive automation and administration features enable you to focus on consistently running and scaling up your experiments.
-Powerful APIs and a flexible plugin SDK allow you to easily integrate with Aqueduct and streamline your workflow.
+Powerful APIs and a flexible extensions SDK allow you to easily integrate with Aqueduct and streamline your workflow.

 This project uses the following main software stack and technologies: